SysKitTeam/docs-point/configuration/power-platform.md

   * The confirmation modal appears, listing the permissions required for the Power Platform data collection
   * **Select the 'Consent on behalf of your organization' checkbox (4)** to provide Syskit Point with access to the specified resources
   * Note that the Power Platform data will not be collected until consented
+  * For more information about the permissions, check the [Permission Requirements Change Log article](../requirements/permission-requirements-change-log.md#syskit-point-cloud-2025177)
 * **Click Accept (5)** to start collecting Power Platform data in Syskit Point

 ![Configure Power Platform](../.gitbook/assets/power-platform-configuration.png)